CONABIO/analisisUniCons_proxiGen/README.md

 2. Zomer, R. J., Trabucco, A., Van Straaten, O. & Bossio, D. A. Carbon, Land and Water: A Global Analysis of the Hydrologic Dimensions of Climate Change Mitigation through Afforestation/Reforestation.
 International Water Management Institute 101, (2006).
 3. Trabucco, A. & Zomer, R. Global Aridity Index (Global-Aridity) and Global Potential Evapo-Transpiration (Global-PET) Geospatial Database.
 (2009).
 4. Tuanmu, M. N. & Jetz, W. A global 1-km consensus land-cover product for biodiversity and ecosystem modelling.
 Glob.
 Ecol.
 Biogeogr.
 23, 1031–1045 (2014).

+Species distribution models can be downloaded from: http://www.conabio.gob.mx/informacion/gis/), or see Supplementary Table 1.6 for direct download links of each taxon.

 ## Zonation analyses